Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation

-Another line of research in anomaly detection is to exploit the dependency among variables, assuming normal objects follow the dependency while anomalies do not.
-Dependency-based methods \citep{lu2019LoPAD,paulheim2015decomposition,noto2012frac,babbar2012mining,huang2003cross} first discover variable dependency possessed by the majority of objects, then the anomalousness of objects is evaluated through how well they follow the dependency.
-The objects that significantly deviate from normal dependency are reported as anomalies.
-This paper focuses on dependency-based methods.
+Another line of research in anomaly detection exploits the dependency among variables, assuming normal objects follow the dependency while anomalies do not.
+Dependency-based methods~\cite{lu2019LoPAD,paulheim2015decomposition} evaluate the anomalousness of objects through how much they deviate from normal dependency possessed by the majority of objects.

-Dependency-based approach is fundamentally different from proximity-based approach because it considers the relationship among variables, while proximity-based approach relies on the relationship among objects.
-Exploiting variable dependency for anomaly detection gives rise to a few advantages, as illustrated with the following examples.
+Dependency-based approach is fundamentally different from proximity-based approach because it considers the relationship among variables, while proximity-based approach examines the relationship among objects.
+We use an example to explain the difference between the two approaches.

-\begin{example} \textbf{(Better extrapolation capability.)} Figure \ref{fig:age-weight} shows a dataset of 453 objects, each with two variables, human's age and weight.
-It is adapted from a real-world dataset, Arrhythmia, in the UCI data repository \citep{UciData}, by taking only the age and weight attributes of the information of 452 people in the dataset (shown as black dots in Figure \ref{fig:age-weight}) and adding an unusual object \textit{o} with age 100 and weight 65 kg (shown by the red triangle on the right).
-In the figure, the blue curve is the regression line showing the relationship between age and weight.
-The shade around the blue line represents the 95\% confidence interval.

-When the two types of anomaly detection methods are applied to this dataset, a proximity-based method will report \textit{o} as an anomaly because it stays far away from other objects.
-In contrast, \textit{o} will not be reported by a dependency-based method because although \textit{o} stays far away from other objects, it follows the dependency relationship between the two variables, i.e., the blue curve.

-Then, one must wonder, should we consider \textit{o} to be an anomaly or not?
-A common way to answer this question is to check against the purpose of the analysis.
-If the detection is to identify people with obesity, then \textit{o} is not a true anomaly.
-In this case, the correct conclusion can only be drawn through checking the dependency between the two variables, weight and age. \end{example}